ThomasHaine/Ocean-Flux-Budget/README.md

 Watch the [YouTube tutorial video](https://youtu.be/8CKWIFp6XQQ).

+See the poster from the 2023 ASOF Workshop at `Poster/OceanFluxBudget poster.pdf`.

 Theory notes are in the `WriteUp/budgets_theory.pdf` document.
 This includes suggestions for best practices!

 Comments welcome (raise an issue, send email)